Veronique Renard: Personal life

 Renard had numerous romantic relationships, some of which she describes in her memoirs including Malicious Mistake (1985) and Pholomolo - No man No Woman (2007).
 Several ended when her gender identity as a trans woman was revealed.
 In 1992, during a business trip to the French Riviera, she met a young British aristocrat residing in Paris, the son of a billionaire.
 Though deeply in love with each other, the man was forced by his parents to end his relationship with her in order to marry a British lady (aristocrat).

 As part of her spiritual journey in the Himalayas, Renard practiced celibacy and abstinence between November 2001 and March 2005.
 During a vacation in Thailand in the winter of 2005 she started dating a Thai physician of Chinese descent.
 Renard returned to India three months later but finally decided to immigrate to Thailand.
-Renard lived in Bangkok for 5 years before she returned to the Netherlands in 2011.
+Renard lived in Bangkok for 5 years before she returned to the Netherlands in 2011 to take care of her mother.
+In 2023 Renard returned to Asia and currently lives in Cambodia.